AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 - Gimmick - I just discovered I have DID, characterized by frequent episodes of memory loss when my Alter(s) take control of my body.
 I have no idea how many Alters I have.
 - Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
 - Want - I want to know what happened to my village.

+## Inspiration and Ideas

+I'm interested in exploring the Inner World found through meditation and the idea of dissociation, specifically Dissociative Identity Disorder.
+Either [[Akra Jr]] doesn't know or only just found out that she has DID.
+She doesn't remember anything from early childhood which would have caused her to develop DID.
+Her episodes of memory loss are caused by her Alters taking over her body to protect her from getting triggered or re-traumatized.
+When she is manifesting and first notices her Alters, she believes they are simply imaginary characters she made up for fun, and they allow her to continue believing it.

+[DissociaDID](https://www.youtube.com/@DissociaDID) is a real life DID system who have inspired and informed most of the dissociation aspect of this character.

+I think it would be good for me to establish 2 or 3 main Alters and then the rest can be made up on-the-fly.
+For handling gameplay, we could go one of two ways, or a combination of both:

+1. I can play all of her Alters.
+This would give the rest of the group the experience of interacting with (my best interpretation of) a DID system.
+It would also allow me to experiment with different voices and physicalities, which is something I would like to level up in my gameplay.
+2. Y'all could play her Alters.
+I could then leave the table if an Alter takes over her body in-game so that I actually have no memory of what happened when she is back in control.
+This would give me the experience of only the main Alter, with the amnesia and the confusion of finding herself in strange places and situations.
+Sharing the Alters would also prevent me from hogging the spotlight if she needs to have Inner World conversations with them.

 # Mechanics